Abhiolar/Flight_delays/README.md

 # Methodology

 The methodology centered around how we can answer the 6 questions posed to us by the client(the US airline).
 First step was to clean the data which included dropping null values and converting some certain datatypes as evidenced in the technical notebook.
-We used Exploratory Data Analysis to answer the six questions we were most interested and tools such Matplotlib and Seaborn:
+We used Exploratory Data Analysis to answer the six questions we were most interested in, using tools such Matplotlib and Seaborn:
 1. Which airports have the highest and lowest average delay minutes amongst LAX(LOS ANGELES INTERNATIONAL), MIA(MIAMI INTERNATIONAL), ORD(O'HARE INETERNATIONAL(CHICAGO)), DFW(DALLAS/FORT WORTH INTERNATIONAL), JFK( JOHN F KENNEDY INTERNATIONAL (NEW YORK))?
 We found out that Miami International Aiport had the lowest average delay in minutes and JFK airport had the highest average delay in minutes.